SC Judge SVN Bhatti recuses from hearing plea of former Andhra Pradesh CM N Chandrababu Naidu | Law-Order

 - India

-Supreme Court Judge SVN Bhatti on Wednesday recused himself from hearing former Andhra Pradesh chief minister N Chandrababu Naidu's petition for quashing the FIR in the alleged scam in the state's Skill Development Corporation.
+Supreme Court Judge SVN Bhatti on Wednesday recused himself from hearing former Andhra Pradesh chief minister N Chandrababu Naidu's petition for quashing the FIR against him in the alleged Rs 371 crore scam in the state's Skill Development Corporation.

 The high court had rejected his plea last Friday.